 Believe in yourself!
 And your abilities to manage energy more efficiently like a pro.
 Remember, enthusiasm is contagious – fake it until you make it!

-Multi-tasking and the ability to prioritise tasks is key.
-Energy managers also need to balance organisation with patience.
+Multi-tasking and the ability to prioritize tasks are key.
+Energy managers also need to balance the organisation with patience.
 Because energy management can take time to deliver concrete results, knowing how to manage the interim while finding new ways to deliver value is key.

 This article was first published on LinkedIn by Magdy Aly.
 It has been republished here with kind permission from the author.
 Some minor changes have been made to reflect DEXMA style considerations.